bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 - Empower first generation students with information regarding dire consequencies of student loan defaults and tools with which students control loans within a manageable amount.
 This effort should be made at the institution and federal levels.

-- Incentivize [employers that offer repayment assistant programs](http://www.chicagotribune.com/business/ct-biz-irs-student-loan-perk-0902-story,amp.html) as benefits to encourage comparable program implementation that would attract talent, relieve our future generations from heavy financial burden, and pave a way for soft landing of possible student loan crashes.
+- Incentivize [employers that offer repayment assistant programs](http://www.chicagotribune.com/business/ct-biz-irs-student-loan-perk-0902-story,amp.html) as benefits to encourage comparable program implementation that would attract talent, relieve our future generations from heavy financial burden, and pave the way for soft landing of possible student loan crashes.

 ***